-It means that an individual or a group takes a firm position on an issue.
-Your task as a student participant is to demonstrate this stand through a topic of your choice from local, state, national or international history.
-You will need to explain how and why an individual or group took a stand.
-What was their motivation(s)?
-What were the immediate, short term and the long term effects of an individual or group taking a stand?
+Your task as a student participant is to explore communication through a topic of your choice from local, state, national, or international history.
+You will need to examine and explain the immediate, short-term, and long-term effects of communication by an individual, group, event, object, or idea.
 In conclusion, your project should answer this question: "So what?"
-Why should your audience care how and why did the action of an individual or group matter in the course of local, state, national or international history?
+Why should your audience care how and why an individual, group, event, object, or idea communicated in the course of local, state, national, or international history?

 About National History Day